MuntaqimRahman/Auth0-CTF-2021-Writeup/README.md

 9 of the problems I solved were web exploitation problems.
 I also solved 1 cryptography problem.
 Hopefully these writeups are useful to someone, I know I had a great time figuring them out.

+You can see the final scoreboard here: https://ctf.hackthebox.com/ctf/177/scoreboard